When Praying for More is Right

 1 Chronicles 4:10

-Tucked into the riveting and seemingly endless listing of descendants in 1 Chronicles, lies a prayer.
+Tucked into the seemingly endless listing of descendants in 1 Chronicles, lies a prayer.
 This brief prayer is a welcome interruption to the mind-numbing list of names found within the first nine chapters.
 I know the list of descendants is there for an extremely good reason.
 I know it serves its purpose.
-It’s fine—but these are certainly not my “go to” passages for inspiration.
+It’s fine—but they’re certainly not my “go to” passages for inspiration.
 However, this one little prayer tucked neatly in the middle of it all has interested me from the first time I saw it.

 Not much is known about this prayer.
 Most sources I’ve read agree that the most important take-away is, simply, that Jabez prayed.
 He took his requests to God.
 I like that.
 I like the thought that Jabez didn’t just exist.
 He requested a larger life.
 He requested space to flourish, and grow, and bear fruit—space to be established—and he requested it from the One who was able to answer such a bold prayer.